 When Jesus spoke of misplaced fear, he introduced a superior concern for keeping fear in perspective.
 He said, “Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell” (Matthew 10:28).

 “A voice says, ‘Cry!’
 And I said, ‘What shall I cry?’
 All flesh is grass, and all its beauty is like the flower of the field.
 The grass withers, the flower fades, when the breath of the Lord blows upon it; and surely the people is grass.
 The grass withers, the flower fades; But the word of our God will stand for ever.
 (Isaiah 40:6-9)

 “Isaiah distils in a simple image a truth which can never be far from the mind of a thinking adult.
 You are grass: your life is a blooming and a fading, a flourishing and a withering, a birthing and a dying.
 This thought frequents the human mind—though mostly in its recesses.
 Walking to work, peeling potatoes, chatting at a cozy party over a glass of wine, holding hands with your spouse, playing silly games with your children.
 And there’s the lurking thought: flesh fading and disappearing, withering grass.”

-Anxiety and despair about life and death (based on concerns and construals)
+Anxiety and despair (based on concerns and construals)